jolheiser/gitea/docs/content/doc/advanced/oauth2-provider.md

 }
 ```

 The `CLIENT_SECRET` is the unique secret code generated for this application.
-Please note that the secret will only be visible after you created/registered the application with Gitea and cannot be recovered.
-If you lose the secret you must regenerate the secret via the application's settings.
+**Note:** the secret will only be visible after you have created/registered the application with Gitea and cannot be recovered.
+If you lose the secret you must generate a new one via the application's settings.

 The `REDIRECT_URI` in the `access_token` request must match the `REDIRECT_URI` in the `authorize` request.